Skip to main content

 Letter

 1. Westerdahl S, Hull CM, Clarke JT, Hansen CB, Rhoads JLW (2020).
 A single-center, retrospective record review of malignancy prevalence in patients with dermatomyositis with anti-transcription intermediary factor 1γ antibodies via line immunoassay versus immunoprecipitation.
 [Letter to the editor].
 J Am Acad Dermatol, 84(2), 559-561.
-(Read full article)
+(Read full publication)

 2. Gonzalez CD, Hansen C, Clarke JT (2019).
 Adverse cutaneous drug reactions with antimalarials in cutaneous lupus and dermatomyositis: A retrospective cohort study.
 [Letter to the editor].
 J Am Acad Dermatol, 81(3), 859-860.
-(Read full article)
+(Read full publication)